-HomeLink® Wireless Control System - programming
+HomeLink[®] Wireless Control System - programming

-The HomeLink Wireless Control System provides a convenient way to replace up to three hand-held radio-frequency (RF) transmitters used to activate devices such as gate operators, garage door openers, entry door locks, security systems, even home lighting.
-Additional information can be found on the Internet atwww.homelink.com/www.youtube.com/HomeLinkGentex or by phoning the hotline at 1-800-355-3515.
+The HomeLink21 Wireless Control System provides a convenient way to replace up to three hand-held radio-frequency (RF) transmitters used to activate devices such as gate operators, garage door openers, entry door locks, security systems, even home lighting.
+Additional information can be found on the Internet at www.homelink.com or by phoning the hotline at 1-800-355-3515.